 With his background in comedy writing, and teaching, Steve is an outstanding speaker.
 Contact Steve to speak with your Bay Area group about sports, sportswriting, writing riveting stories, or how we can make poetry relevant in America.
 He's very pleased that an old acquaintance, Bob Dylan, won the Nobel Prize in Literature.
-Over the years Steve has had drinks with Dylan, Yankees manager Billy Martin, Prince Albert of Monaco, and sipped tea with a President's wife.
+Over the years Steve has had drinks with Dylan, Yankees manager Billy Martin, and Prince Albert of Monaco.

 Steve reviews baseball books for the New York Journal of Books (click and scroll down).

 "A rollicking rollercoaster ride through the essence of what makes America worthwhile."

 -- David Henry Sterry, author, Satchel Sez (with Arielle Ekstut)